 That, of course, isn’t a job — it’s a set of tasks that might be part of several different jobs.
 What’s easy to lose track of, though, is that these business analyst tasks are essential to maximizing the value of the Agile team to the organization.

-For a solution that’s valuable to the organization, an agile team must understand the trinity of problems, issues, and results:
+“Valuable” isn’t an absolute — what’s valuable to one organization can be useless to another.
+To deliver solutions that are valuable to the organization, an agile team must understand the trinity of problems, issues, and results:

 This relationship between business analyst tasks and the Agile development style isn’t an accident.
 If you look at the twelve principles of Agile, you can see that most of those principles are directly related to typical business analyst tasks.